thepirat000/Audit.NET/README.md

 ### Activity Trace

-To include the activity trace details from [System.Diagnostics.Activity](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-8.0)
+To include the current activity trace details from [System.Diagnostics.Activity](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-8.0)
 API into the event, ensure that the `IncludeActivityTrace` configuration is set to `true`.
 The default is `false`.

 It will include the current `Activity` operation name, ID, and StartTime, along with associated Tags and Events.